meetoseh/backend/docs/redis/keys.md

 ## Voice Notes namespace

-A voice note is an audio file uploaded by a user, which we then transcode & transcribe.
+A voice note is an audio file uploaded by a user, which we then transcode, transcribe, and analyze.
 We assign the voice note a uid immediately and the client can choose to use the local audio file for arbitrarily long instead of waiting for us to finish processing.
-Only after successfully transcoding and transcribing the audio file is it included as a row in the `voice_notes` table.
+Only after successfully transcoding, transcribing, and analyzing the audio file is it included as a row in the `voice_notes` table.

 - `voice_notes:processing` goes to a sorted set where the keys are reserved voice note uids and the scores are the timestamps when the corresponding voice note uid was